OSeMOSYS/osemosys_global/docs/asean.md

-# Indonesia
+# ASEAN

-The first application of FEO Global is the development of an openly available electricity systems model for Indonesia.
-This model is used to explore transition pathways to a net-zero electricity system.
+This model is used to explore the potential benefits of the ASEAN Power Grid - a set of proposed cross-border electricity interconnectors between the 10 ASEAN Member States (AMS).
 As with all energy system models, the inputs include a range of datasets and assumptions (e.g. technology cost projections, discount rates).
 All of these inputs are described here in order to allow for the model to be reviewed, re-run, and re-purposed.

 ## Model scope

-The model aims to represent the electricity system of Indonesia as accurately as possible, subject to constraints on data and computation time.
-The main aspects that improve the accuracy of the model's representation of Indonesia's electricity system are its spatial and temporal resolution.
+The model aims to represent the electricity systems of AMS as accurately as possible, subject to constraints on data and computation time.
+The main aspects that improve the accuracy of the model's representation of AMS' electricity systems are their spatial and temporal resolution.

 ### Spatial resolution